ToshioCP/Gtk4-tutorial/src/sec25.src.md

 - `gtk_string_list_remove` removes an item from the list
 - `gtk_string_list_get_string` gets a string in the list

-See [Gtk4 reference manual](https://developer.gnome.org/gtk4/stable/GtkStringList.html) for further information.
+See [Gtk4 API Reference, GtkStringList](https://docs.gtk.org/gtk4/class.StringList.html) for further information.

 I'll explain the other list objects later.